COLLIER COUNTY BEACHES

 Where it is: Along Estero Boulevard from Bonita Beach Road northward

 Insider’s scoop: There’s plenty of family-friendly activities at this beach, including a playground, covered picnic areas and jet ski rentals.
-Pack your own snacks, and skip a visit to nearby Doc’s Beach House—what it offers in prime location, it seriously lacks in service and quality.
+Skip a visit to nearby Doc’s Beach House—what it offers in prime location, it seriously lacks in service and quality.
+Instead, try Coconut Jack’s (you’re almost certain to see manatees splashing in the bay) or The Fish House (best lobster roll in Bonita).

 Ease of parking: Fair; better when you arrive early in the day.
-There’s a large parking lot, but it fills up quickly.
+There’s a large parking lot ($2 per hour), but it fills up quickly.
 If you can’t find a spot in the lot, 10 smaller public beach access points offer free but limited parking at intervals along Estero Boulevard.

 Where it is: Estero Boulevard north of Big Hickory Island